jsloop42/dreamlisp/README.md

 #### sort/1

 Sort the given collection in ascending order.
-If collection is `hash-map`, the keys are sorted.
+If the collection is `hash-map`, the keys are sorted.

 ```
 λ user> (sort [10 -3 6 3 7])